 I think of myself as a storyteller, telling stories about my life, my midlife adventures and things I've learned in the business world.
 I love to do research; finding answers to life's questions that keep turning up with every new chapter in my life.
-I'm a professional speaker and personal life coach for women in transition.
+I'm a professional speaker to the health care profession and business owners.
 My book, The Girl on Bike, A Mountain Bike, A Mid-Life Adventure and Men in Shorts tells the story of how I re-discovered the girl within and shifted gears at 50.
+It's a love story, too!

 I was born the fifth of twelve children and learned quickly how to share, appreciate hand-me-downs and eat fast when dinner was served.
 My parents provided me with five sisters and six brothers who are some of the brightest, most talented people I know!
 And oh how we laugh together!